A fizzy shooter that’s a little sweet, a little sour, and packs a punch.

 Nutrition

-Just mix equal parts lemon and/or lime juice and simple syrup.
+Just combine equal parts lemon and/or lime juice and simple syrup.
 How do you make simple syrup?
-Just mix equal parts granulated sugar and water and gently boil and stir until the sugar has disintegrated.
+Just mix equal parts sugar and water, then gently simmer and stir until the sugar has completely dissolved.

 Other Shots To Try